kamalim/kamalim.github.com/index.md

 I am an Infrastructure Automation Specialist,a senior Devops Consultant with Thoughtworks.

-Started my carrier as a System/Network Specialist and moved on to Infrastructure Automation using various automation tools across public and private clouds , also interested in Infrastructure and Application Security, IaaS, PaaS and Continuous delivery.
+Started my carrier as a System/Network Specialist and moved on to Infrastructure Automation using various automation tools across private and public clouds (AWS, Openstack, Cloudstack).

+Interested in Infrastructure and Application Security, IaaS, PaaS and Continuous delivery.

 ### My recent Blogs